 Do you have impacted wisdom teeth?
 Are severely overcrowded teeth affecting your bite?
 Dr. Stefan Speck provides tooth extractions as general dental treatments in his Oxford, PA dental office.
 Many patients think that tooth extractions are painful procedures.
 However, Dr. Speck uses local anesthetic for tooth extractions.

 Extractions are often needed for patients with severely infected teeth, impacted wisdom teeth, or overcrowded teeth.
 Dr. Speck will do everything he can before extracting a tooth.
-Sometimes infected teeth can be saved with root canal treatment.
+Sometimes root canal treatment can save your teeth from infection.
 Other times, they need to be removed for the health of other teeth.

 Types of Dental Extractions

-Tooth extractions can be categorized as simple or complex.
+You can categorize Tooth extractions as simple or complex.
 Simple dental extractions remove teeth that are visible from the gum line.
 Complex dental extractions are often used for impacted teeth that have not fully emerged.
 These extractions take more time and care.